 If you have employees that live in one state and work in another, the employee may be subject to income tax in both states.
 This article outlines guidelines to assist with determining withholding responsibilities specific to supported QuickBooks functionality.
 For example in some cases, there are reciprocal agreements between states that would require an employer to only pay income tax to one of the two states.
-Please have the customer consult their state agency to determine what income taxes they may be subject to.
+Consult your state agency to determine what income taxes you may be subject to.

 You have an active Intuit Payroll subscription and have an employee(s) set up in QuickBooks that you may need to withhold state income tax in more than one state.

 Here are some Questions to help determine your withholding responsibilities:

 - What is the Current Company State Location?

 - What are the State(s) where Employee(s) Live?

 - What are the State(s) where Employee(s) Work?

 - If multiple Live or Work states - Does reciprocal agreement between the states in question exist?